jrbeverly/profile/README.md

 ## Build Process

-This project's static pages are built by GitLab CI, following the steps defined in `.gitlab-ci.yml`.
 The process of minimizing the web resources is handled using the command line utility of [`Minify`](https://github.com/tdewolff/minify) which is available [here](https://github.com/tdewolff/minify/tree/master/cmd/minify).
+The process is used manually as opposed to leveraging a specific build system, is to experiment with more granular controls for website compilation.

 ### Why not minify with ___?